movementlabsxyz/MIP/MIP/mip-54/README.md

 ## Abstract

 Movement's L2 system will progress through various changes during its life, and each stage is presented through a new L2 model (which we call **progressive L2 model**).
 Thus a given progressive L2 model describes as a particular stage in the evolution of the L2 system.
-A given progressive L2 model stage is defined through the sum of its improvements and it may encompass unrelated components.
+A given progressive L2 model stage is defined through the sum of its improvements and it may encompass components that are not directly related to each other.

 We propose a set of conventions including naming, formatting, and related standards to assist reviewing proposals for said models.
 Finally a collection point of these terms to provide an overview